Vvamp/Vvamp/README.md

 I've always loved coding and it's my dream to turn this into a way to make my living. 😍

 ## 💻 Current Projects
-- Studying neural networks
+- Running a Company
-- Setting up a business
+- Developing a Game
 - Coding from 9am 'till 8:59am

 ## 💪 Skills